newExpand/github-autopr-cli/USAGE.md

    ```
    Running this command will display an interactive prompt where you can configure the default branches (main, dev, etc.) and branch patterns for your project.

+   During the initial setup, you can also choose the following options:
+   - GitHub authentication (OAuth or manual token entry)
+   - Default branch and development branch configuration
+   - AI features setup (OpenAI or OpenRouter)
+     - OpenAI: Requires an API key and is a paid service.
+     - OpenRouter: Free to use without requiring additional key setup.
+   - Automatic GitHub Actions workflow setup (for PR automatic review)
+     - Automatically reviews code when PRs are created or updated
+     - Analyzes code quality, potential bugs, security vulnerabilities
+     - Provides inline comments on specific code lines
+     - Delivers reviews in multiple languages matching the user's locale

    ### Initial Setup (init) Example

    Below are step-by-step screen examples when running the `autopr init` command: